Code-Institute-Submissions/CollinWuY-TGC-Project2/README.md

 This project can be accessed via [CollinWuY's Github](https://github.com/CollinWuY/TGC-Project2) where you can clone/download to your computer directly, or immedaitely view the code.

-All the needed assets, images, videos, fonts, icons, javascript, css are in their respective folders, the main site is named index.html, all of which are offline, only links to socials are online.
+All the needed assets, images, videos, fonts, icons, javascript, css are in their respective folders, the main site is named index.html.

 #### Downloading Locally ####